racersmith/CarND-Vehicle-Detection/README.md

 The color histogram shows good distinction in the HLS colorspace while the spatial feature shows very good separation, surprisingly, in the RGB colorspace.
 The spatial feature was minimized as much as possible while still achieving a remarkable feature.
 An (8, 8) spatial size with all three channels was the final selection resulting in a feature size of 192.
 The color histogram did not contribute as much to feature size but I did notice that as the color histogram count got large the more the classifier was unable to generalize.
 32 bins with all three color channels for the color histogram size, this resulted in a feature size of 96.

+##### Training the Classifier

+Training  was done in the `train_classifier()` function.

+The classifier was trained on all of the available car and non-car images provided as well as a few "trouble area" images extracted from the video.
+The linear SVM was trained on 8794 car images and 8987 non-car images which is a balanced distribution.

+Image preprocessing was done in the `preprocess_image()` function.
+This function converts the image to YUV and histogram equalized on the Y channel using the `cv2.equalizeHist()` function normalizing the brightness.
+After equalization, the image was converted back to BGR colorspace and blurred using `cv2.GaussianBlur()` with a kernel size of (3,3) and sigma of 0.
+After much experimentation this was a major improvement in the performance of the classifier in the test video, drastically reducing the number of false positives.
+A sample of the process is shown below.

+![Training equalization and blur][image6]

+Each of the training images were preprocessed then the their feature vector was extracted.
+The feature vectors for both car and non_car images were stacked together and a standard scalar was fit using `sklearn.preprocessing.StandardScaler` which normalizes the feature vectors.
+The scalar was then applied to the feature vector to normalize and then split into training and test sets using the `split_data()` function.
+Finally the linear SVM was trained on the training set then the trained classifier was evaluated on the test set for accuracy.
+Training on the entire image set takes about 30 seconds and achieves an accuracy on the test set of 99.16%.
+The trained classifier is then stored in the class as well as saved to a pickle file for use later without the need to retrain.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The sliding window search was implemented in the `search_image()` function.

 A sliding window search was used over four different scales.
 The scaled search windows were squares of size 128, 106, 85 and 64.
 Each search window was given a unique search area of the main image.
 Each window was best at detecting cars of different sizes which correspond to different locations in the image.
 The search areas were adjusted for each window size to give good detection results while restricting the search area to only that windows effective area.